choww/address-book/README.md

 3. Start the server: `node server.js`
 4. Visit http://localhost:4040 in the browser

+# Running Tests
+1. In the root directory of this project, run `npm test`

 # Assumptions & Notes
 * User only searches contacts by name
 * User submit search form by hitting the Enter/Return key